 There is also much concern about the significant impact of plastic litter on marine life.

 Case Studies and Resources on the Impacts of Littering

 Litter in Tasmania

 Littering continues to be a problem in Tasmania.
-Results from the Keep Australia Beautiful National Litter index 2012-2013 survey for Tasmania showed that the amount of litter on our streets and highways, along our beaches and in our shopping centres has increased over the years, with only a slight decline in 2012-13.
-There is more litter per 1000m2 in Tasmania than any other State or Territory.
+Results from the Keep Australia Beautiful National Litter Index 2017-2018 survey for Tasmania showed that the amount of litter on our streets and highways, along our beaches and in our shopping centres has increased over the years.

 Keep Australia Beautiful, through the National Litter Index, highlight the "Dirty Dozen" littered items.
 Cigarette butts are the most commonly littered item, followed by paper.
 Plastic litter is the most voluminous material surveyed.
 Examples of plastic litter include take away food containers and utensils, soft drink beverage containers, plastic shopping bags and plastic bottle tops.